BlockchainCap/node-provider-benchmark/README.md

-# Quick script to run benchmarking on various RPC calls on all the providers
+# Simple script to run benchmarking on various RPC calls against any provider

 To run the test suite:
 ```